Tinkerforge/doc/source/Technical_Data.rst

 Description
 """""""""""

- * **Stack SPI** (HLPI/LLPI): SPI Bus for in Stack :ref:`Brick <product_overview_bricks>` <->
+ * **Stack SPI** (HLPI/LLPI): SPI Bus for
+   :ref:`Brick <product_overview_bricks>` <->
    Master communication (:ref:`HLPI <pi_hlpi>`)
    or interfacing Bricks via SPI (:ref:`LLPI <pi_llpi>`).
  * **JTAG**: Debug Interface, shared with other signals.
-JTAG must not be used when a board is stacked with others.
+JTAG must not be used when a Brick is stacked together with others.
- * **Reset**: Signal to reset a Brick, routed through a Stack such that all Bricks can be resetted.
+ * **Reset**: Signal to reset a Brick, routed through a Stack such that all Bricks are reseted at the same time.
  * **Stack Detect** (HLPI): Signal to detect the presence of a :ref:`Master Brick <master_brick>`.
-   All Bricks except the Master-Brick have the signals on top and bottom internally connected and check for a high signal (input pulldown) to detect Stack operation.
-Master-Bricks have two independent signals for top and bottom side.
-Each Master-Brick sets the top signal output high and the bottom to input pulldown.
-If a low signal is detected on bottomside the Master-Brick will act as a master for the Stack.
-If a high signal is detected, then another Master-Brick is below and will work as the master of the Stack.
+   All Bricks except the Master Brick have the signals on top and bottom internally connected and check for a high signal (input pull down) to detect Stack operation.
+Master Bricks have two independent signals for top and bottom side.
+Each Master Brick sets the top signal output high and the bottom to input pull down.
+If a low signal is detected on the bottom, the Master Brick will act as a master for the Stack.
+If a high signal is detected, another Master Brick is below and will work as the master of the Stack.
- * **Stack Synchronization** (HLPI): This signal is used by a Master-Brick to synchronize the actions of other Bricks in a Stack.
+ * **Stack Synchronization** (HLPI): This signal is used by a Master Brick to synchronize the actions of other Bricks in a Stack.
  * **Extension SPI** (HLPI) The SPI bus for Master <-> Master-Extensions communication.
- * **Extension General Purpose 0,1** (HLPI): Three general purpose signals can be used by a Master-Brick to control a Master-Extension.
-The usage depent on the connected Master-Extension.
+ * **Extension General Purpose 0,1** (HLPI): Three general purpose signals can be used by a Master Brick to control a Master-Extension.
+The usage depends on the connected Master-Extension.
- * **Interrupt 0,1,2** (LLPI): Interrupt outputs, usage depents on configuration.
+ * **Interrupt 0,1,2** (LLPI): Interrupt outputs, usage depends on configuration.
  * **Stack-I2C** (HLPI/LLPI): I2C bus used by a Master to communicate with
    Extensions (HLPI) or to interface Bricks over I2C (LLPI).